How to Get Your Insurance License in New Mexico (2026)

 How much does it cost to get an insurance license in New Mexico?

-Total costs typically range from $288 to $519 for a single line of authority.
-This includes the PSI exam fee ($75), fingerprinting ($44–$59 via IdentoGO), license application via NIPR ($30–$35 + $5.60 transaction fee), and an optional but recommended exam prep course ($139–$350).
+Total costs typically range verify current pricing to current fee for a single line of authority.
+This includes the PSI exam fee ($75), fingerprinting (current fees via IdentoGO), license application via NIPR ($30–current fee + current fee transaction fee), and an optional but recommended exam prep course (current fees).
 Getting both Life & Health and Property & Casualty licenses will increase costs since you'll pay additional exam fees.

 How long does it take to get an insurance license in New Mexico?

 Most candidates complete the process in 2–6 weeks.
 Since New Mexico has no mandatory pre-licensing hours, you can schedule your PSI exam as soon as you're ready.
 The main time factors are exam prep (1–3 weeks), background check processing (5–10 business days), and NIPR application review.
-Full-time studiers can complete the process in as little as 2 weeks.
+Full-time study may shorten the study phase, but exam availability, background checks, and state processing still control timing.

 Does New Mexico require pre-licensing education hours?

 No. New Mexico is one of the few states that does not require a minimum number of pre-licensing education hours before sitting for the state insurance exam.
-However, completing an exam prep course is strongly recommended — national first-time pass rates for insurance exams hover around 50–65%, and quality prep courses significantly improve your odds.
+Exam prep is optional but commonly used to review national insurance content and New Mexico-specific rules before scheduling PSI.

 How hard is the New Mexico insurance licensing exam?